Record year for Australian olive oil

 While this year has been an enormously rewarding one for our olive oil producers, for the industry as a whole, the goal moving forward is to keep the good oil flowing.

 “One of the main challenges we have is to become more consistent in production from one year to the next,” says Southan.
-“The industry is currently focused on targeted grove management practices to reduce this variation in production, aiming to ensure there’s enough fresh, local extra virgin olive oil available year-round.
+“The industry is currently focused on targeted grove management practices to reduce this variation in production.
+The aim is to ensure there’s enough fresh, local extra virgin olive oil available year-round.

-“The good news is that the record 2021 harvest means consumers will be spoilt for choice when it comes to selecting extra virgin olive oil, and they won’t have to look past our fresh, high-quality Australian products.”
+“The good news is that the record 2021 harvest means consumers will be spoilt for choice when it comes to selecting extra virgin olive oil.
+They won’t have to look past our fresh, high-quality Australian products.”

 To celebrate the 2021 harvest, Ravetti, together with Cobram Estate co-founder Rob McGavin and nutrition scientist Dr Joanna McMillan, will host five interactive Cobram Estate EVOO tasting masterclasses, from June to October.
 You can book a virtual tasting here.
-The just-released range of oils can be found at Woolworths, Coles and other leading supermarkets and food stores nationally, or online at the Cobram Estate website.
+You can find the just-released range of oils at supermarkets and food stores nationally.
+It’s also available online at the Cobram Estate website.

 For those who’d like a taste of Flinders Island Olives’ EVOO, you can order it online at flindersislandoliveoil.com, or Tasmanians can find it at Hill Street Grocers and East Coast Village Providore.
-Grampians Olive Co. organic olive oils can be found at selected stockists around Australia, or you can buy it direct from grampiansoliveco.com.au.
+Grampians Olive Co. organic olive oils can be found at selected stockists around Australia.
+You can also buy it direct from grampiansoliveco.com.au.
 The first harvest – Olio Nuovo EVOO – is immediately bottled and sent directly to customers.